JuliaArbTypes/ArbFloats.jl/README.md

 One way of think of these midpoint+radius intervals is as cereal and milk.
 The cereal  sources nourishment and the milk makes it easy to digest.
-The midpoint associates as a valuation, and the radius engages as a capacity-limiting store of value.
-The more extensive the radius, the more
+The midpoint associates as a valuation, and the radius engages as a capacity-
+limiting store of value.
+The more extensive the radius, the more spread out,
-spread out, dilute is any value stored.
-Value concentrates as the midpoint
+dilute is any value stored.
+Value concentrates as the midpoint magnitude
-magnitude increases relative to the radius.
+increases relative to the radius.

 Another is to use the pairing of midpoint with its immediate locale (diameter)
 as a semantic descriptor and quantify the semantics.
 The veridical presentment